-- Do not attempt to adjust the driver's seat or the tilt steering while the vehicle is moving. - The driver must be familiar with all gauges, instruments, switches, and indicators on the instrument panel before driving. - Do not operate the cruise-control function during any extreme weather situations (e.g., snow, ice, sleet, heavy rain), or when road conditions are hazardous (icy, snowy, winding roads, city traffic), when a constant speed of the motorhome is not possible, or if traffic conditions do not warrant such.
+- Do not attempt to adjust the driver's seat or the tilt steering while the vehicle is moving. - The driver must be familiar with all gauges, instruments, switches, and indicators on the instrument panel before driving; see Figure 2-1. - Do not operate the cruise-control function during any extreme weather situations or when road conditions are hazardous (icy, snowy, winding roads, city traffic), when a constant speed of the motorhome is not possible, or if traffic conditions do not guarantee such.